sheiny/Automata/README.md

 # How to run
 It is very simple just open the python3 and provide the .py

-The application will search for a Atomata.txt which describes the input and automata's properties.
+If one file with description is not provided, the application will search for a Atomata.txt file which describes the input and automata's properties.

+When use -i <inputfile> option the application will use the <inputfile> as description file of the automata.

 At the end of execution the automata's properties are printed, as well wheter the input is accepted/rejected.

+The option -h shows one help message describing the options suported by the application.

 # Automata.txt
 The file must be in this formate: